Sunday, May 26, 2013

 Rumbly tumbly banished, I took a critical look at the sky.
 I didn’t like what I was seeing: clouds, lots of clouds, including some distinctly dark ones.
 Yes, the weather forecasts I’d had over the last several days had not been overly encouraging, but I hadn’t expected Thursday to be quite this bad.
 Looked to me that if something didn’t change we would not see a cotton-picking thing other than the insides of our eyelids Thursday night.

-My little room, “West 6,” was identical to those I’d stayed in on the three previous trips to the DSRSG at the FRC: bunk bed and a twin bed (we did get one with a double bed one year), small desk/dresser, bathroom with a shower, sink in the room, and a couple of electrical outlets.
+My little room, “West 6,” was identical to those I’d stayed in on previous trips to the DSRSG at the FRC: bunk bed and a twin bed (we did get one with a double bed one year), small desk/dresser, bathroom with a shower, sink in the room, and a couple of electrical outlets.
 There was also an air-conditioner, which was only somewhat necessary in the uncharacteristically cool May weather we were having.
 While the Center technically has wireless Internet, their (satellite) connection can best be described as “intermittent.”
 I unpacked my suitcase, changed into the new Pink Floyd T-shirt I’d picked up at the Chiefland Wally-World last month, and headed back to the field.

 I had a good time practicing my sitting out on the field, but there were a lot of hours to fill without talks and vendors and raffles; especially since astronomical twilight would not arrive till well after nine.
 When I got tired of sitting, I’d walk over, uncover my pretty new telescope, who’d told me her name was “Mrs. Emma Peel,” organize and reorganize my astro-junk, and sneak another peek at my watch.